Community Voices Fund

 Grant Awards

-- The Star level ($20,000-$50,000) is typically geared toward new or smaller-scale projects, community engagement, or experimentation.
+- Typically geared toward new or smaller-scale projects, community engagement, or experimentation.

 How to Apply/Application Materials:

-CLICK HERE TO PREVIEW THE APPLICATION
+- PREVIEW THE APPLICATION (English)

-CLICK HERE FOR A SAMPLE BUDGET TEMPLATE
+- CLICK HERE FOR A SAMPLE BUDGET TEMPLATE

 We aim to keep the process for applying as simple as we can.
 To apply, you will fill out an online application which includes contact information, a demographic survey of your organization and project leader(s), a brief narrative about your project, and a project timeline and budget.
 You will receive confirmation when your application has been received.